We’re still on the tomato tip right now because they are just really good at this time of year and it’s a shame not to take advantage of them.

 Linguine with Garlic Prawns & Caper Sauce

-- Begin to boil enough Linguine for the amount of people you are cooking for (See?
+- Linguini pasta (enough for the amount of people you are cooking for.
+See?
 I told you it was rough!!)

-- While the pasta is cooking gently fry 2 cloves of chopped garlic, a teaspoon of lazy chilies, approx ten cherry tomatoes, and a tablespoon of capers in olive oil
+Meanwhile gently fry 2 cloves of chopped garlic, a teaspoon of lazy chilies, approx ten cherry tomatoes, and a tablespoon of capers in olive oil.

-- When the garlic has softened add some uncooked, peeled King Prawns and cook for a few moments until pink.
-Tossing the ingredients the whole time
+When the garlic has softened add the King Prawns and cook for a few moments until pink.
+Tossing the ingredients the whole time.

-- Add a huge handful of chopped, fresh parsley and continue to stir.
+Add the chopped, fresh parsley and continue to stir.

-- Add the cooked pasta to the pan and toss everything together so that the pasta is coated in the sauce and prawns
+Toss everything together so that the pasta is coated in the sauce and prawns.

-- Serve immediately with some more fresh chopped parsley on top!
+Season with salt and pepper to taste and serve immediately on to warm plates with some more fresh chopped parsley on top!

 I feel like I’m abandoning you somewhat by being slightly vague but if you throw yourself in to this recipe, it’s not that hard and is very, very delicious.